Personal Injury Attorneys Serving Accident and Injury Victims in Mukilteo and all of Washington

 No one likes to think about accidents, but unfortunately, they happen anyway.
-Catastrophic accidents can happen in many ways – two vehicles collide, a boat overturns, or someone slips off a ledge or falls down a flight of stairs.
+Catastrophic accidents can happen in many ways – two vehicles collide, a boat overturns, a dangerous dog escapes from its yard, or someone slips off a ledge or falls down a flight of stairs.
 When this happens, the first result is shock.
 When the shock subsides, the injured victim (or grieving loved ones) are faced not only with devastating physical and emotional consequences, but financial consequences as well.

 Frequently Asked Questions (FAQs)

 What is the difference between a personal injury claim and a wrongful death claim?